krasimir/blog-posts/2018/StoryAboutReact/post.md

 export default ConnectedApp;
 ```

 Notice that we are using `componentWillMount` and not `componentDidMount`.
-That is because mainly because we don't have `componentDidMount` running on the server-side.
+That is because we don't have `componentDidMount` running on the server-side.

 `fetchUsers` is an async function passed as a prop which uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve the data from the fake endpoint.
 When the both promises returned by `fetch` and `json` functions are resolved we dispatch the `USERS_FETCHED` action.
 The reducer picks it up and returns the new state containing the users' information.
 And because our `App` component is *connect*ed to Redux it gets re-rendered.